$\tau$-invariants for knots in rational homology spheres: Large Surgery

-As in the case when $K$ is null-homologous, the large surgery theorem tells us when we can compute the above map in terms of information from the $CFK^\infty(Y, K,\xi)$ complexes.
-Recall from \cite{OS-4ball} that when $K$ is null-homologous, we can enumerate these maps in terms of the Alexander grading.
-We will describe the analogue for rationally null-homologous knots.
+The large surgery theorem will tell us how to compute the above map from the $CFK^\infty(Y, K,\mathfrak{s})$ complexes.
+We can enumerate these maps by enumerating $\s$-structures on $X_{-n}(K)$.
+To do so, first calculate some more information about the topology of $X_{-n}(K)$.